-Where is 'vishwas' gone?
+Where has 'vishwas' gone?
 Azad's dig at PM over Karnataka crisis

 New Delhi, July 07: A day after over a dozen ruling Congress-JD(S) MLAs resigned in Karnataka, senior Congress leader Ghulam Nabi Azad on Sunday attacked Prime Minister Narendra Modi, saying the BJP had poached the party's MLAs in several states and questioned where had the 'vishwas' (trust) gone.